Pharaohs' Golden Parade

+This event was broadcast live through the country's major television channels, and was also covered by some major international news agencies.

+The concert was led by the United Philharmonic Orchestra with Egyptian Conductor Nader Abbassi, and music by Egyptian composer Hesham Nazih.

 Background

-The twenty-two mummies that were moved were discovered in two locations, the Royal Cache in Deir el-Bahari and the tomb of Amenhotep II, in 1881 and 1898, respectively.
+The twenty-two mummies that were moved were discovered in two locations.
+One being the Royal Cache in Deir el-Bahari and the other at the tomb of Amenhotep II, in 1881 and 1898, respectively.
 Since their discovery, they had been moved multiple times, until they were finally placed at the Egyptian Museum in Tahrir Square.
-Over the years, due to the increasing number of archaeological discoveries, the Egyptian Museum started to lose its ability to fully show the artefacts placed in it, which led the government to plan new museums including the Grand Egyptian Museum and the National Museum of Egyptian Civilization (NMEC).
-Ahead of the event, the Egyptian government began renovating Tahrir Square by restoring a broken-up Obelisk from Tanis that was built by King Ramesses II and putting it in the middle of the square, surrounded by four Sphinxes that were restored and brought from the Karnak Temple in Luxor, in addition to lighting work done in buildings overlooking the square.
+Over the years, due to the increasing number of archaeological discoveries, the Egyptian Museum started to lose its ability to fully show the artifacts placed in it.
+This led the government to plan new museums including the Grand Egyptian Museum and the National Museum of Egyptian Civilization (NMEC).
+Ahead of the event, the Egyptian government began renovating Tahrir Square by restoring a broken-up Obelisk from Tanis that was built by King Ramesses II.
+They put it in the middle of the square, surrounded by four Sphinxes that were restored and brought from the Karnak Temple in Luxor.
+In addition, lighting work was done in buildings overlooking the square.

 Event

+Before the event started, several roads had to be closed and traffic had to be rerouted for the rest of that day.
 In order to be transported, the mummies were placed in containers with a nitrogen atmosphere.
-The containers were transported in vehicles that were made by Egypt exclusively for the parade and were designed and fitted with decoration based on Egyptian funerary boats.
-They also made Egyptian funerary boats for the event, which appeared several times during the event on the lake in front of the National Museum of Egyptian Civilization.
+Egyptian funerary boats were made for the event, which appeared several times during the event on the lake in front of the National Museum of Egyptian Civilization.
+The decoration was based on Egyptian funerary boats.

+The diplomatic corps in Cairo was summoned to attend a viewing party in the main hall of the NMEC.
+This included newly inaugurated President el-Sisi, a variety of dignitaries, including the Director-General of UNESCO and the Saudi Arabian and Greek ministers of tourism.